Canadian Extreme Water Level Adaptation Tool (CAN-EWLAT)

 For each SCH site, CAN-EWLAT will provide vertical allowance estimates from the nearest tide gauge site.
 In Atlantic Canada, each SCH site will also provide a local estimate based on the analysis of storm surge computer model results.
 In many cases, the vertical allowances from the tide gauge and computer model provide a very similar result.
 However, in cases where there are differences you will need to make a judgement call based on the distance to the nearest tide gauge.
 For example, if the SCH site is relatively close (~100 km) to the tide gauge then you should put more weight on the vertical allowance derived from the tide gauge since that is based on measured storm tides.

 Important Note: For critical infrastructure, for which flooding would cause significant loss, planners should treat these models as conservative and implement vertical allowances greater than those provided by CAN-EWLAT.
-For these cases, we would refer the planner to a NOAA technical report on sea level rise scenarios by Parris et al. The choice of the high scenario from this report would provide an appropriate vertical allowance for critical infrastructure.
+For these cases, we would refer the planner to a DFO technical report on 21st century mean sea level rise scenarios for Canada by Han et al. or a NOAA technical report on sea level rise scenarios by Parris et al. The choice of the high scenario from this report would provide an appropriate vertical allowance for critical infrastructure.

 Ocean waves are generated and developed in response to winds.
 Often the largest waves result from marine storms, for example, extra-tropical hurricanes propagating towards the northeast, along the North American coastline, or nor’easters, propagating from Cape Hatteras towards Newfoundland and beyond.
 The largest waves result from the largest winds, blowing over long fetches.